NoleStites/Sudoku-Wave-Collapse-Function/README.md

 `$ pip install -r requirements.txt`
 5. Run the app!
 `$ python3 app.py`
-> My program allows for board sizes beyond the standard 9x9 Sudoku board.
-When running the 25x25, it takes 950+ generation attempts and Python will throw a recursion depth error, so be warned; run it on the animation for the most entertaining results.
-This is a place for optimization in the future.
 6. Run the unittests
 `$ python -m unittest tests/test_Unit.py`